 Any student who has an FSA ID – regardless of how he or she applied – may correct any data already processed, except the SSN and IRS-related data.
-Corrections can be made via FAFSA on the Web (FOTW), on the paper Student Aid Report (SAR) or by a Financial Aid Advisor (FAA).
-IRS-related data transferred to the CPS during the IRD DRT process will be masked on FOTW and the SAR and SAR Acknowledgement output documents.
+Corrections can be made via FAFSA Online, on the paper Student Aid Report (SAR) or by a Financial Aid Advisor (FAA).
+IRS-related data transferred to the CPS during the IRS DRT process will be masked on FAFSA Online and the SAR and SAR Acknowledgement output documents.
 If a correction to that data is needed, only the Financial Aid Advisor (FAA) can make the corrections to IRS-related date via the FAA Access to CPS Online.

-- FAFSA on the Web - select the "Make FAFSA Corrections" button on the My FAFSA page on FOTW and correct the applicable data.
+- FAFSA Online – select the "Make FAFSA Corrections" button on the My FAFSA page and correct the applicable data.
 If dependent students change parental data, a parent must either sign electronically with his or her own FSA ID or print out and sign a signature page.

 - Paper SAR – Students who received a paper SAR can make corrections or updates on it, sign it and return it to the FAFSA processor at the address given at the end of the SAR.
 One parent of a dependent student, must also sign the SAR unless the only corrections are to the institution or housing codes, the address or telephone number.